-align signals in timing before and throughout the experiment.
+and were recorded in the standard DAQ.
+Data from these fbTDCs were used to align signals in timing before and throughout the experiment.
 They also allow the study of the cherenkov or lead-glass performance for the new DAQ triggers.

 Full sampling of analog signals were done using Flash-ADCs (FADCs) at low rates intermittently during the experiment.
 For one group on the left and one group on the right HRS, the preshower and shower SUM8 outputs, the intermediate logical signals of the DAQ, and the output electron and pion triggers were recorded.
-These FADC data provide inputs and cross checks for the DAQ performance study.
+These FADC data provided the following information: (i) They provide a study of pileup effects to confirm the simulation; (ii) They provide input parameters for the simulation, specifically the rise and fall times of the signals and their widths.